 Are bamboo pillows antimicrobial?

-Bamboo is unique in that it contains a substance called bamboo-kun, which is an antimicrobial agent that gives the plant a natural resistance to pest and fungi infestation.
+Bamboo is unique in that it contains a substance called bamboo-kun.
+This antimicrobial agent gives bamboo a natural resistance to pest and fungi infestation.
 Unfortunately, the chemical processes used to produce rayon destroys any of bamboo’s antimicrobial properties.
-There is no trace of the original bamboo plant in the finished rayon product.
+There is no trace of the original bamboo plant’s resistance to bacteria in the finished rayon product.

 Verdict: A bamboo pillow is not antimicrobial.